atoms-ufrj/playmol/doc/install.md

 This will execute the files in sequence as if they were a unique script.
 To execute the scripts one at a time, just run playmol multiple times.

-Another way of runnig a playmol script is by starting it with the following line and then making it executable (e.g. via chmod +x):
+Another way of executing a playmol script is by starting it with the following shebang and then making it executable (e.g. via chmod +x):

     #!/usr/local/bin/playmol